 For an inverting amplifier, the gain is set by the feedback resistor network Ri & Rf and is given by the ratio of -Rf / Ri and also represents that for sustained oscillations amplifier must have a gain of 3 so that the loop gain become unity.

-Wien bridge oscillator is an electronic oscillator used in many applications.
-Following of its advantages are:
+Wein bridge oscillator is an electronic oscillator that is used in many applications.
+Advantages of Wein Bridge Oscillator are

 - By using decade resistance boxes, the frequency range can be selected easily.